On Huisman's conjectures about unramified real curves: Unramified curves in three-space

 which cannot be a single real point with multiplicity $4$; thus the weight of the intersection with an arbitrary hyperplane is at most $2$.
 The curve is cut out by a quadric of the Segre type and three cubics. \end{ex}

 The following more general construction produces a series of unramified curves in $\mathbb{P}^{3}$ of any degree and any even genus.
-These curves are constructed to be far away from being $M$-curves; they consist of exactly one branch.
+In contrast to \cite[Rem.~2.7]{rigid}, we stress that these curves are constructed to be far away from being $M$-curves; they consist of exactly one branch.

 \begin{cons} Let $p,q \in \mathbb{R}[t]$ be \emph{strictly interlacing} polynomials both of degree $d \in \mathbb{N}^*$, i.e., all complex zeros of $p$ and $q$ are real and between each two consecutive zeros of $p$ there is exactly one zero of $q$, see \cite[\S 6.3]{rahsch}.
 The graph $Y$ of the fraction $p(t)/q(t)$ has the following shape in the real plane: